agrc/gis.utah.gov/about/policy/sgid/index.md

   - The **tags** should include the source entity's name and any other relevant words not found in the title (please refer to Esri's [post about using tags effectively](https://www.esri.com/arcgis-blog/products/arcgis-online/data-management/using-tags-effectively/) for more information).
 - Datasets should enable the "Allow others to export data to different formats" option in their ArcGIS Online settings to enable end users to **download** the dataset as a file geodatabase.

-We strongly encourage dataset owners to follow these ArcGIS Online-specific guidelines, even though the SGID Open Data Hub does not use them directly:
+We strongly encourage dataset owners to follow these ArcGIS Online-specific guidelines, even though the SGID Open Data site does not use them directly:

 - The items' **thumbnails** appear when a user searches for the dataset on ArcGIS Online or in ArcGIS Pro.
 A [branded thumbnail](https://www.esri.com/arcgis-blog/products/arcgis-online/data-management/put-your-best-thumbnail-forward/) tells users that this is an authoritative dataset.
 For example, we use thumbnails that include the category logo for all the SGID data we share in ArcGIS Online.
 - Mark the item as **authoritative** in ArcGIS Online.
 This helps users decide which dataset to use when their search in ArcGIS Online returns several similar results.